mysqljs/mysql/Readme.md

-Last but not least: If a fatal errors occurs and there are no pending callbacks, or a normal error occurs which has no callback belonging to it, the error is emitted as an `error` event on the connection object.
+Last but not least: If a fatal errors occurs and there are no pending callbacks, or a normal error occurs which has no callback belonging to it, the error is emitted as an `'error'` event on the connection object.
 This is demonstrated in the example below:

 ```js